-Director Retail Banking Triodos Bank N.V.
+Director Product & Process management Triodos Bank N.V.

-Jeroen Smakman is Director Retail Banking for Triodos Bank N.V. at its head office, and in that role responsible for the strategy, support and coordination of all retail activities within Triodos Bank N.V. and its branches.
+Jeroen Smakman is Director Product & Process management for Triodos Bank N.V..
 He has a long-standing experience in the financial sector.
 Jeroen Smakman previously worked at ING Group N.V. in product management, marketing and HR.
 He has held several management positions in the Netherlands, Italy, Canada and the Czech Republic.
 In Italy, Jeroen Smakman held responsibility for the Investment Products business line and later for Risk Management & Compliance of the local bank branch of ING Direct.
 Also, he acted as a board member of the ING Direct SICAV Luxembourg.
 For ING in Canada, he acted as the Vice-President of ING Direct Funds Ltd., a registered mutual funds dealer.
 Jeroen Smakman is also a Member of the Board of Triodos SICAV I.